It's not just a race, it's a passion

 Ten out of the seventeen contrade take part in each race: seven are those that did not participate in the previous race on that day, while the other three are drawn by lots.

 The Palio actually takes place over 4 days, the race taking place on the fourth day.
 The first day is for the "Tratta", or the drawing of the lots and assignment of the horses to each of the Contrade.
-Therefore, each of the Contrade picks their jockey but not the horse, they are drawn and only known at this time, just 4 days before the race!
+Therefore, each of the Contrade picks their jockey but not the horse; the horses are drawn and only known at this time, just 4 days before the race!

 Before the official race there are 6 trial runs or heats, one in the morning and one in the afternoon.
 The fifth trial, the one run the evening prior to the official Palio, is called the "prova generale" or general trial, while the last which takes place the morning of the main race, is called "provaccia" or bad trial given the little effort the jockeys put into it in order to avoid tiring the horses too much.
 The jockeys always mount their horses without a saddle.

 The Palio prize is called "Drappellone" or large drape, a large painted canvas each year designed and created by a different artist and which the winning contrada displays in their contrada museum.